KAYAN RIVER SLOW LORIS

 The Heart of Borneo, for now, remains intact.
 But these trends have not let up.
 Compounded with the overarching effects of climate change, the future for the Kayan River slow loris’s home appears bleak.
 Slash-and-burn agriculture has become especially problematic over the years.
 With its peat forests and swamps, Borneo is highly vulnerable to fire.
 When a fire ignites in one of these environments it can smolder invisibly underground for weeks.
 In the wake of such fires, the scorched soil more easily erodes, preventing the forests from ever recovering.
 September 2019 saw some of the worst fires on record in Borneo, many of which had been set intentionally in order to clear the land for palm oil plantations.
 So long as the Heart of Borneo is at risk, so too is the Kayan River slow loris.

-Despite the assessment of the Kayan slow loris as Vulnerable to extinction, there remain no recovery plans, systematic monitoring of the species, or conservation management plans in place on behalf of hte species.
+Despite the assessment of the Kayan slow loris as Vulnerable to extinction, there remain no recovery plans, systematic monitoring of the species, or conservation management plans in place on behalf of the species.
 There are few local and international trade management agreements with questionable enforcement.

-Deprived of adequate recognition, direct efforts to conserve the Kayan River slow loris are not currently under way.
+Deprived of adequate recognition, direct efforts to conserve the Kayan River slow loris are not currently underway.
 Fortunately, a number of conservation efforts do serve to benefit the lives of Kayan River slow lorises, if only indirectly.
 For instance, the species likely resides within a number of protected areas, including the spacious Kayan Mentarang National Park in the Indonesian province of Kalimantan.

 The Kayan River slow loris must also benefit from the Heart of Borneo Initiative.
 This is a trilateral agreement between the three countries of Borneo (Indonesia, Brunei, and Malaysia) to work in cooperation to sustainably manage the last remaining rainforests of Borneo, using the largest of them—the one known as the Heart of Borneo—as their focal point.
-Their efforts to protect, research, and educate others about the biodiversity of these ancients rainforests is paramount to the survival of all the creatures who call these rainforests home, including the Kayan River slow loris.
+Their efforts to protect, research, and educate others about the biodiversity of these ancient rainforests are paramount to the survival of all the creatures who call these rainforests home, including the Kayan River slow loris.

 Written by Zachary Lussier, April 2020.
 Conservation status updated July 2020.